 This socio-economic feature is the key to your target market and includes factors like age, sex, location, education, religion.
 Although all of these can play a detrimental role in target audience campaigns, deep down the road, no two people are exactly alike.
 Two women who have the same age and live in the same area don’t necessarily share the same interests, needs, or pain-points.
 Demographics data is meaningless without an intense cross-analysis.

 - Job title, material status, family

 As humans, we interact with each other daily.
-Every normal interaction are great sources for lead designers, who use them when they try to give their persona a face.
+Every normal interaction is a great source for lead designers, who use them when they try to give their persona a face.
 Images add a real feel about the user exact identity.
 Customer profiling is not always a straight forward process - sometimes, finding the right image requires nothing short of hard detective work.
-When done right, a relistic persona profile allows for certain personality traits to emerge from the raw data.
+When done right, a realistic persona profile allows for certain personality traits to emerge from the raw data.
 Customers’ emotional and mental capacities are true indicators for intention, and images are powerful influencers of mood and decision-making.

 - Pain points

 Pain points are barriers that stand between your business intentions and how they reflect on the customer.
 When shaping the customer’s journey, the process does not come smoothly automatically.
 There are often rough patches that need clearing.
 Unfortunately, clients may stumble on such ‘bumps on the road’ first-hand.
 For example, a page malfunction can cause visitors to collectively reach a dead while shopping or browsing.
 Additionally, pain points such as this one can be as diverse as the people who experience them.
 Finding, understanding, and solving these problems are the keys to successful design but are demanding in a variety of challenges.
 A few useful ways to diminish pain points are by constructing and executing online surveys.
 Make your sales team talkative with customers. interactive customer feedback like Online Reviews gives a piece of instantaneous information about potential problems.